 I have researched and published in the area of using stories to promote sustainable solutions and am happy to speak at events relating to writing for a cause and using fiction to promote green behaviours or as a guest lecturer on creative writing courses.
 Payment beyond expenses not always required, depending on nature of the event.

 I also provide one to one consultancy for established authors working on new material on how to smuggle in green solutions.
 Again, payment not always required.
 I work across several genres, for example, my most recent consultancy was on the comic The Renegades Flames of Amazonia published by DK children.
-Denise is also on the expert panel for the Global Action Plan Flickers of the Future project (patron Richard Curtis CBE) providing advice on green content for finalists.
+I am also on the expert panel for the Global Action Plan Flickers of the Future project (patron Richard Curtis CBE) providing advice on green content for finalists.

 Some of the research is available on The Conversation